 - Learn how to hold one-on-one meetings that strengthen communication, trust, and staff effectiveness

-Target audience: Supervisors with all levels of experience; from emerging supervisors to those with many years of experience.
+Supervisors with all levels of experience, from emerging supervisors to those with many years of experience.

 About the Presenters

-Joanne is currently a Human Resources Consultant and Lead Trainer for TSNE.
-Joanne has worked with TSNE since 1993.
-Joanne has served many roles in the organization over the years, all of them in TSNE’s Human Resources practice.
-She has directed the internal HR function as well as led the HR team in its delivery of services to over 60 fiscally sponsored clients.
-Joanne has also been providing HR consulting and training for small to mid-sized grassroots, social justice, and other mission-focused nonprofits for over 20 years.
-Joanne holds a BA in Organizational Psychology and an MS in Human Resources Counseling from Northeastern University.
+Joanne Horgan is a human resources consultant and lead trainer for TSNE.
+She has worked at TSNE since 1993, serving many roles in the organization’s human resources practice over the years.
+Joanne has directed the internal HR function and led the HR team in its delivery of services to over 60 fiscally sponsored clients.
+She has also been providing HR consulting and training for small to mid-sized grassroots, social justice, and other mission-focused nonprofits for over 20 years.
+Joanne holds a B.A. in organizational psychology and an M.S. in human resources counseling from Northeastern University.